The Illyrian Players In Association with Watts Village Theatre Company present...

 These two plays will be performed... ...in rep ...on alternating Mondays ...in a new performance space every week

 Instead of a typical ticketed performance, this experience is free and for a privately selected audience.
 One host will invite their own community to this immersive night of storytelling and discussion.
+Anyone can submit to host a ceremony!
 Money is not an obstacle for anyone wanting to experience The Red Letter Project.
+Keep reading for more information.

 IN THE BLOOD and FUCKING A are two sister plays written by American playwright Suzan-Lori Parks, published in a collection called "The Red Letter Plays".
 Both plays are loosely inspired by Nathaniel Hawthorne's The Scarlet Letter, exploring similar themes through a modern feminist lens.